shikha1108/notes/technicalTerms.md

 * **D stands for Durabiltiy**: The changes of a succesful transaction occurs even if the system fails because of any issue.

 #### Database Indexes
-* Indexes are created to improve the speed of reading the data from a database table.
+ * What (If I have to talk about Database Indexe, I can say that Database Indexes) Are created to improve the speed of reading the data from a database table.
-* We can create indexes on one or more columns of a table.
+* Why(The Biggets adavantage of Database Indexes) use data structures like B+ trees.
-* Indexes use data structures like B+ trees.
+* How (We can create indexes on one or more columns of a table.)

-> For example, if we have a table students, and we want to run the select query:
+> Lets Take an example, if we have a table students, and we want to run the select query:
 `SELECT * FROM STUDENTS WHERE NAME = 'BRUNO'`.
 It will be slower if there is no index on the table.
 But if we create and index on column **name**, it will become faster.

 #### Connection pooling